This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Palm wax, made from palm oil, can contribute to deforestation and harm wildlife if it is not sustainably sourced.

 It’s important to consider the source and sustainability of the materials used in candles to minimize the environmental impact.
-At La Lueur, we use a blend of eco-friendly waxes like coconut wax and apricot wax that are derived from coconut pulp and apricot kernels, which are renewable sources.
+At La Lueur, we use a blend of eco-friendly waxes like coconut wax and apricot wax, which are renewable sources derived from coconut pulp and apricot kernels.
 Coconut wax is a high yield renewable crop that makes it a great sustainable option.
-Even the process of making coconut wax is highly eco-friendly, made without harsh chemicals or pollutants and does little harm to the environment when disposed of.
+Even the process of making coconut wax is highly eco-friendly, made without harsh chemicals or pollutants, and does little harm to the environment when disposed of.
 Apricot wax also does not harm the environment and helps with the scent throw of our candles.

 The impact of candles on water quality